theiiienrique/theiiienrique.github.io/docs/wordpress.md

 ## Edit the issue landing page

-Complete the following steps to edit the issue landing page you created:
+To edit the issue landing page you created, follow these steps:

 <Stepper>